 CPJ attempts to distinguish motives from mistakes and to determine who is responsible when journalists are killed for committing journalism.
-These proportions are fairly consistent over the years: Usually, Government forces, political groups and criminals are the main killers of journalists, and likely account for a significant number of the "unknown" assailants.
+These numbers are from 2012, but the proportions are fairly consistent over the years: Usually, Government forces, political groups and criminals are the main killers of journalists, and likely account for a significant number of the "unknown" assailants.